BigLep/filecoin-upload-action/FLOW.md

 **What it does**:
 - Packs content into a CAR file (IPFS format)
 - Saves build context (Root CID, PR info, etc.) to `action-context/context.json`
-- Copies the CAR into `action-context/` so metadata + content live together
+- Copies the CAR into `action-context/` so action context + content live together
 - Uploads the `action-context/` directory as a GitHub Actions artifact

 **What it outputs**: